jae0/adapt/README.md

 https://docs.google.com/spreadsheets/d/1tgf2H9gDmRnGDGeQE-fC9IPhrmNxP8-JC7Nnnob_vuY/edit#gid=1323236978

-This data were compiled and updated by Jennifer Strang and Nathalie Saint-Jacques.
+This was kindly compiled and updated by Jennifer Strang and Nathalie Saint-Jacques, though no longer maintained.
 You can use this as a template.

 Alternatively, you can directly estimate the numbers required and manually create the data structures (see example in and assimilated in https://github.com/jae0/adapt/blob/master/R/data_provinces_of_canada.R ).

 Please note: No guarantees are being made here.
 There are always errors in models, programs that implement such models and in the data itself.
 However, this is a functional way of helping make sense of information such that we can engage in more informed discussions with your community on next steps in these trying times.

+Finally, computations require a lot of time.
+Currently, due to the length of the timeseries and the complexity of dynamics, it can take 10 hours to finish some provinces (on my 4 year old laptop).
+Shorter term models runs updating only the recent dynamics are likely better operationally.
+I will try to get this done soon.

 Jae